smithy-lang/smithy/docs/source/guides/converting-to-openapi.rst

 -------------------------------

-Developers that need more advanced control over the Smithy to OpenAPI conversion can use the ``software.amazon.smithy:openapi`` Java library to perform the conversion.
+Developers that need more advanced control over the Smithy to OpenAPI conversion can use the ``software.amazon.smithy:smithy-openapi`` Java library to perform the conversion.

 First, you'll need to get a copy of the library.
-The following example shows how to install ``software.amazon.smithy:openapi`` through Gradle:
+The following example shows how to install ``software.amazon.smithy:smithy-openapi`` through Gradle:

 .. code-block:: kotlin
     :caption: build.gradle.kts